 Storing the track properties in the ‘meta’ box has the advantage of easily sharing them between items and tracks, and of making it easy for MIAF readers (they always expect a ‘meta’ box).
 However, existing readers of video/pict sequences are expected to find the properties in the sample description entry (or sample groups).
 Is this a problem?

-Clarification on NAL Unit Payload (derived from m55193)

-Search and replace "RBSP payload" (5 instances) with "NAL unit payload", because in the contexts where the phrase is used, the start code emulation bytes that are part of "NAL unit payload" but not part of "RBSP payload" should be considered.

-Search and replace "byte stream payload" (1 instance) with "NAL unit payload", for similar reason as above.

 Clarification on HEVC and ‘oinf’ (derived from m55193)

 There are two issues in the following sentence: